-We give two types of results that, used in conjunction, will solve our goal.
+We will solve our inverse eigenvalue problem in two steps.
 First, in Section \ref{SymmTridAlgo}, we give an algorithm that builds a symmetric, unreduced, tridiagonal matrix with a given set of distinct eigenvalues.
-Then, in Section \ref{ZeroSum}, we propose an algorithm that modifies a given symmetric, singular, unreduced, tridiagonal matrix and produces an unreduced, generally non-symmetric, tridiagonal matrix, with a specified null vector.
+Then, in Section \ref{ZeroSum}, we propose an algorithm that takes a given symmetric, singular, unreduced, tridiagonal matrix, and it produces an unreduced, generally non-symmetric, tridiagonal matrix with a specified null vector.

-The results in this section belong to the general area of inverse eigenvalue problems, for which there exists an extensive literature (e.g., see \cite{ChuGolub}).
+There exists an extensive literature in the general area of inverse eigenvalue problems, (e.g., see \cite{ChuGolub}).
 In fact, our first algorithm (to build a symmetric tridiagonal unreduced matrix with a preassigned spectrum) is effectively a known result.
 However, to the best of our knowledge, our result on specifying spectrum and null vector appears to be new, and it is what we need for obtaining a network leading to a negative MSF.